mike-lischke/antlr4ng/ReadMe.md

 |Real world example|`npm run run-benchmarks`|
 | All together|`npm run full-test`|

 The unit tests consist of tests for individual classes in the runtime (API tests) and the runtime test suite ported from Java.
-They execute in about 10s.

-### Runtime and API Tests

-These are the original tests from ANTLR4, extracted and ported to TypeScript.
-The two parts are:

-- API tests: unit tests for individual classes
-- Runtime tests: integration tests that use descriptors for different grammars and specific input and expected output.

-These tests together comprise 530 tests and run in 12.1s.
+These tests together comprise 530 tests and run in 10s.

 ### Real World Example